[Every Tuesday I take the top voted question from readers and answer it. With 65 votes, this week’s winner was from Zsolt Fabok]

 The worst, and most common, way to try to make people think is to use force.
 When people ask the question “How can I make people think?” they usually mean “How can I get other people to think the way I do?”
 They don’t precisely want more people to think well, since free thinking is unpredictable.
 Instead they really want submission, and the way you get submission is by force.
 Many organizations, leaders and even parents use force, which includes intimidation, manipulation and coercion.
 Would you want anyone to use these approaches on you?
 I doubt it.
 Which leads to the first lesson about making people think: use the golden rule (or the platinum rule).

 How would you want to be treated if someone else wanted to make you think?
 You’d first want to be treated with respect.
 Second you’d want to be offered new information or a new story about how to look at a situation.
 And third you’d want the opportunity to have a civil conversation, where you were encouraged to ask questions, explore multiple points of view and could safely explore a range of answers.
 Providing all three of these takes time.
-A real debate with multiple points of view are explored fairly takes far more effort than flinging platitudes and self-serving statistics.
+A real debate with multiple points of view are explored fairly takes far more effort than flinging platitudes and self-serving statistics (that are likely tainted by, or easily perceived by others to be an effect of, confirmation bias).

 This means patience and commitment is the only way to encourage people to think and think well.
 Thinking is a choice.
 The other person has to find a genuine interest in the question being asked to choose to think.
 If you manipulate them into thinking something, they’ll be just as easily manipulated out of it.
 Thinking is a social process: we are better at thinking the more time we spend with other people who think well.
 If you want to help someone think, you have to offer a better community for safely asking questions and searching for answers than the one they have.